by Jenny Leigh Hodgins

 When A Mistake Is NOT A Mistake

 However, a word about mistakes.
-Be flexible with making a mistake if it had nothing to do with your selected goal in mind, you can be flexible.
+If you make a mistake that had nothing to do with your selected goal in mind, you can be flexible.

 Let’s use the example of attempting to play the fingering correctly through a four-measure musical passage.
-If you played a wrong note, or stopped the fluency of the beat, or played too softly when the dynamic marking indicates a louder dynamic, but you still played the correct fingering, any of those mistakes are not necessarily worth noting.
+If you played a wrong note, stopped the fluency of the beat, or played too softly when the dynamic marking indicates a louder dynamic but still played the correct fingering, any of those mistakes are not necessarily worth noting.

 After playing through the passage with correct fingering a few times, you could then select the next goal to include one of the things that tripped you up earlier, such as playing: